News

 Let’s talk strategy before the sand starts flying.
 Schedule a consultation with a CDFA® to get a clear, calm plan forward.

-Tagged with: Divorce Strategy, Emotional Intelligence in Divorce, Collaborative Divorce, CDFA® Guidance, Conflict Resolution, Divorce Negotiation Tips, Ego in Legal Disputes
+Tags: Divorce Strategy, Emotional Intelligence in Divorce, Collaborative Divorce, CDFA® Guidance, Conflict Resolution, Divorce Negotiation Tips, Ego in Legal Disputes